ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/CKevens/CVE-2023-23638-Tools](https://github.com/CKevens/CVE-2023-23638-Tools) :  ![starts](https://img.shields.io/github/stars/CKevens/CVE-2023-23638-Tools.svg) ![forks](https://img.shields.io/github/forks/CKevens/CVE-2023-23638-Tools.svg)

 ## CVE-2023-23531
- This issue was addressed with improved iframe sandbox enforcement.
+ The issue was addressed with improved memory handling.
 This issue is fixed in macOS Ventura 13.2, iOS 16.3 and iPadOS 16.3.
-An HTML document may be able to render iframes with sensitive user information.
+An app may be able to execute arbitrary code out of its sandbox or with certain elevated privileges.

 - [https://github.com/DarthOCE/MonkeyJB](https://github.com/DarthOCE/MonkeyJB) :  ![starts](https://img.shields.io/github/stars/DarthOCE/MonkeyJB.svg) ![forks](https://img.shields.io/github/forks/DarthOCE/MonkeyJB.svg)

 ## CVE-2023-23504
  The issue was addressed with improved memory handling.
-This issue is fixed in tvOS 16.3, iOS 15.7.3 and iPadOS 15.7.3, iOS 16.3 and iPadOS 16.3, watchOS 9.3, macOS Ventura 13.2, macOS Monterey 12.6.3.
-Processing maliciously crafted web content may lead to arbitrary code execution.
+This issue is fixed in macOS Monterey 12.6.3, macOS Ventura 13.2, watchOS 9.3, iOS 15.7.3 and iPadOS 15.7.3, tvOS 16.3, iOS 16.3 and iPadOS 16.3.
+An app may be able to execute arbitrary code with kernel privileges.